 Everything you wanted to know about high-risk pregnancy

-The following post was written by Dr Sivan Farladansky, who is the director of the high-risk unit at an excellent public hospital, and you can find out more about her here.
+The following post was written by Dr. Sivan Farladansky, who is the director of the high-risk unit at an excellent public hospital, and you can find out more about her here.

 High-risk pregnancy?
 Very high-risk pregnancy?
 What do these terms mean?

-What kind of doctor manages high-risk pregnancies?
+What type of doctor manages high-risk pregnancies?

 What are the different conditions that meet the criteria for a high-risk pregnancy?